When I needed a gift for my godchild’s baptism, I had the idea to make him this modern-looking DIY rocking horse.

 Don’t forget to download the free rocking horse plans to help you to build it.

-I hope this information about how to make a rocking horse, and the free rocking horse plans, was helpful and that this blog and video inspires you.
-Let me know in a comment below.
+I hope this information on how to make a rocking horse was helpful, and that this blog and video inspires you.

 I’m looking forward to seeing you soon in another blog or video.